María Elena Foronda Farro

 Fellow Since 2000

-This profile was prepared when María Elena Foronda Farro was elected to the Ashoka Fellowship in 2000.
+This description of María Elena Foronda Farro's work was prepared when María Elena Foronda Farro was elected to the Ashoka Fellowship in 2000.

 María Elena Foronda educates Peruvian citizens about the environmental damage caused by fish processing factories and negotiates with the fish industry to find realistic, effective responses to rising ecological problems.